“Start spreading the news, I’m leaving today, I wanna be a part of it, New York New York!!” – Frank Sinatra

 1. Arrive Early

 I would advise getting there at least an hour before the TKTs booth opens; even before that you will see people already lining up!
-I was visiting NYC just before the beginning of the Summer season and there were lines!
-I think it’s safe to say there will ALWAYS be a line to get tickets.
+I have visited NYC in both the Summer AND Winter season and there were lines!
+I think it’s safe to say there will ALWAYS be a line to get discounted tickets.

 2. Discounts are not applied to all musicals